Focus Area: Education

 State of Muslims in Bihar is abysmal in all fields of development including education.
 And hence Bihar is chosen for this vital initiative in the beginning.
 Like other pilot projects, this could also be replicated to other educationally backward areas in different states in due course.

 Empower India Foundation is collaborating with Rehab India Foundation for the implementation of this project.
 Rehab is an NGO with years-long experience in executing educational and other developmental projects all over the country.

-Free tuition centers will be used to mobilize the apathetic children and motivate them to attend classes to enroll them in the schools later.
+Free tuition centres will be used to mobilize the apathetic children and motivate them to attend classes to enroll them in the schools later.
 Regular awareness and motivational sessions will be conducted for the parents to apprise them of the importance of education.
-Adult literacy program will be another thrust area of this endeavor.
+Adult literacy program will be another thrust area of this endeavour.

 This exercise requires substantial paid and voluntary manpower.
 Teachers in the tuition centres and grassroots volunteers will be the backbone of this initiative.
 Supervisory level full time staff and office setup will be the other requirements in the beginning.